the-write-one/Git_Tutorial/README.md

 1. Open the upstream repository in the browser using the link [nobl9/writingtest](https://github.com/nobl9/writingtest).

 > 💡 The link to the original repository is also located in the tag line **forked from ...** on your forked repository page.
-(See picture at step 5 in **Find and Fork the Test Repository** above.)
+(See picture at step 5 in [Finding and Forking the Test Repository](#finding-and-forking-the-test-repository) above.)

 <img src="clone/10_Click_Pull_Request.png" width="600">